clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

-The `ciao-controller workload_resources.csv`_ and the `ciao-controller workload_template.csv`_ have four stanzas, so yours should as well to successfully run each of the four images currently described earlier on this page (Fedora, Clear, Docker Ubuntu, CNCI).
-To run other images of your choosing you'd do similar to the above for pre-populating OS images, similarly editing these two files on your controller node.
+The `ciao-controller workload_resources.csv`_ and the `ciao-controller workload_template.csv`_ have four stanzas, so yours should as well, in order to successfully run each of the four images currently described earlier on this page (Fedora, Clear, Docker Ubuntu, CNCI).
+To run other images of your choosing, follow a process similar to the above: pre-populate OS images and edit each of these two files on your controller node.

 If the controller is on the same physical machine as the scheduler, the ``--url`` option is optional; otherwise it refers to your scheduler SSNTP server IP.

-In order for the ciao-controller go code to correctly use the CA certificate generated earlier when you built your keystone server, this certificate needs to be installed in the control node and be part of the control node CA root.
+In order for the ciao-controller's go code to correctly use the CA certificate(s) generated earlier when you built your keystone server, this certificate needs to be installed in the control node and be part of the control node CA root.
 On Clear Linux OS for Intel Architecture, this is accomplished with::